 Should the Shire determine that a Panel is beneficial to be created, it must do so in accordance with Part 4, Division 3 the Local Government (Functions and General) Regulations 1996.

-Panels may be established for one supply requirement, or a number of similar supply requirements under defined categories within the Panel.
+Panels may be established for one supply requirement, or several similar supply requirements under defined categories within the Panel.